-In the case that the arrangement gives rise to variable consideration in the form of milestone and royalty payments, the Company evaluates the royalties to determine if they qualify for the sales and usage-based royalty exception.
-In the case of the Company's royalty arrangement with Nexperia, the Company determined the royalties qualify for the sales and usage-based royalty exception, as the license of intellectual property is the predominant item to which the royalty relates and revenue is recognized upon the subsequent sale occurring.
-The variable amounts are recognized at the net consideration the Company expects to receive upon satisfaction of contractually agreed upon development targets and sales volumes.
+The nature of the Company's arrangement with Nexperia gives rise to variable consideration in the form of milestone and royalty payments.
+The royalties qualify for the sales and usage-based royalty exception, as the license of intellectual property is the predominant item to which the royalty relates and are recognized upon the subsequent sale occurring.
+The variable amounts are received upon satisfaction of contractually agreed upon development targets and sales volume.